-What Do Laundry and Dry-Cleaning Worker Do?
+What is a Laundry and Dry-Cleaning Worker?

 Job Description: Operate or tend washing or dry-cleaning machines to wash or dry-clean industrial or household articles, such as cloth garments, suede, leather, furs, blankets, draperies, linens, rugs, and carpets.
 Includes spotters and dyers of these articles.

 List of Laundry and Dry-Cleaning Worker Job Duties

 - Test fabrics in inconspicuous places to determine whether solvents will damage dyes or fabrics.

 - Sort and count articles removed from dryers, and fold, wrap, or hang them.

 - Pre-soak, sterilize, scrub, spot-clean, and dry contaminated or stained articles, using neutralizer solutions and portable machines.

 - Spray steam, water, or air over spots to flush out chemicals, dry material, raise naps, or brighten colors.

 - Start washers, dry cleaners, driers, or extractors, and turn valves or levers to regulate machine processes and the volume of soap, detergent, water, bleach, starch, and other additives.